hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/previewing-livesql.md

 # Previewing LiveSQL

-When a LiveSQL statement is executed it's first assembled into native SQL statement.
-Then this native SQL statement is sent to the database engine for its execution.
+When a LiveSQL statement is executed it's first rendered as a native SQL statement.
+Then, this native SQL statement is sent to the database engine for its actual execution.

 For debugging purposes this native SQL statement can be previewed using the `getPreview()` method of LiveSQL.